frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 Lugosi did not wear finery.
 No gaudy rings.
 No velvet cloak pressing authority onto his frame.
 His coat was plain, though well-kept.
 His boots polished, but not new.

-And yet—the space had already shaped itself around him.
+And yet, the space had already shaped itself around him.

 “Regent Lugosi,” I greeted him with tight civility.

-“Kvothe of Nowhere,” he countered with a faint, cordial bow.
-“Time is short, so I’ll be direct.
-Ariel speaks highly of you.
-If I’m to understand correctly, it was your doing—not the Jakis boy’s—that ensured her survival in Imre.”
+“Kvothe of Nowhere,” he said, dipping his head in a mocking gesture that was nearly a bow.
+“Time presses on us, so I will be plain.
+Ariel has much to say in your favor.
+From what I hear, it was your actions, not that Jakis boy's, that kept her safe in Imre.”

 I hesitated, choosing my words with care.
-“She is dear to me, but she’s stronger than most realize.
-Anything I did for her was slight—second-hand clothing and scraps of help.
-She took care of herself.”
+"She is dear to me, but she is stronger than most realize.
+Anything I did for her was small, just spare clothing and a handful of kindness.
+Truly, she took care of herself."

 A hint of a smile flickered on Lugosi’s lips.
-“That she accepted anything second-hand speaks volumes about trust,” he said, but the humor quickly faded from his voice.
-Though the one who returned… she’s not the Ariel I remember.
-Costly things, these lessons your university offers—not all paid with coin.”
+“That she accepted anything second-hand speaks volumes about trust,” he said.
+But the humor quickly faded from his voice.
+The one who returned is not the Ariel I remember.
+The lessons your university offers come at a high price, and not all of them are paid in coin.

 His expression sharpened.
 The kind of gaze that weighed men against the stones beneath them.